Begging the question

-In classical rhetoric and logic, begging the question or assuming the conclusion (Latin: petītiō principiī) is an informal fallacy that occurs when an argument's premises assume the truth of the conclusion.
+In classical rhetoric and logic, begging the question or assuming the conclusion (Latin: petitio principii) is an informal fallacy that occurs when an argument's premises assume the truth of the conclusion.
 Historically, begging the question refers to a fault in a dialectical argument in which the speaker assumes some premise that has not been demonstrated to be true.
-In modern usage, it has come to refer to an argument in which the premises assume the conclusion without supporting it.
+In modern philosophical usage, it has come to refer to an argument in which the premises assume the conclusion without supporting it.
 This makes it an example of circular reasoning.